Promoting the learning, wellbeing and safety of all students in NSW public schools is a high priority.

 Educational services support

 - Suspension centres provide an intervention for students who are on long suspension from school and have been identified by their school as likely to benefit from a structured program to assist their successful return to schooling as soon as possible.
+There are 22 suspension centres across NSW.

 School communities working together